pst-on-github/homebridge-enocean/README.md

 -|-
 eep | The EnOcean Equipment Profile (EEP) to be used for this device. id | The EnOcean device ID.
 An eight digit hex number separated by a colon ':'.
 E.g. `1A:2B:3C:4D`.
 This number identifies the device uniquely within EnOcean scope. name | The name of the device.
-This will be the initial name when the device appears in homebridge. manufacturer | The name of the manufacturer of this device.
+This will be the initial name when the device appears in Homebridge. manufacturer | The name of the manufacturer of this device.
 Some manufacturers (like Eltako) support special features. model | The name of the model. time | <li>Window Covering: the travel time of the blinds in seconds (default 30 s).</li><li>Contact Sensor: this time the contact is open before the status tampered is active.</li></ul>No effect on other accessories.